Trading Taxes in the UK

 The Difference

-The crucial distinction is that a ‘trader’ will not hold on to shares in the long-term.
-Whereas, an investor will hold shares for use as assets to then generate revenue, dividend income for example.
+The crucial distinction is that a ‘trader’ will not hold on to shares in the long term.
+Whereas, an investor will hold shares for use as assets to then generate revenue, dividend income, for example.

 Which Classification Is Advantageous?

 It is worth noting that if you claim trader status to benefit from loss relief, HMRC may take a closer look.
-Due to this supposed advantage of investor status, day trading tax rules in the UK may toughen up in coming years.
+Due to this supposed advantage of investor status, day trading tax rules in the UK may toughen up in the coming years.

 Classification Process